chainstack/docs/docs/operations/corda/service-nodes.md

 A Corda network is deployed with the following service nodes:

 * Notary — a [notary node](/blockchains/corda#notary-service).
-* Network Map Service — a [network map service node](/blockchains/corda#network-map-service).
+* Network Map Service — a [network map service node](/blockchains/corda#network-map-service) using the [Cordite Network Map Service](https://gitlab.com/cordite/network-map-service) tool.

-The service nodes are provided for free.

 ::: tip See also